 Production Controller Salary

 Production Controllers in the United States take home approximately $55K per year on average.
 Career duration and the particular city each impact pay for this group, with the former having the largest influence.
 A large number enjoy medical while a fair number get dental coverage.
 Vision coverage is also available to a majority.
 For the most part, Production Controllers enjoy their work and report high levels of job satisfaction.
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Production Controller